 - 1. Full-time enrollment at QC for at least the past three years. - 2.
-Minimum overall GPA of 3.50, inclusive of all coursework taken. - 3.
+Minimum overall GPA of 3.30, inclusive of all coursework taken. - 3.
 Minimum pre-engineering GPA of 3.30, inclusive of all pre-engineering science and mathematics prerequisite coursework.
 (Your requirement here may differ depending on the year in which you started at Queens College.
 Please speak with the liaison for more details.) - 4.
 A minimum grade of B (GPA of 3.0) must be obtained on the first attempt for each pre-engineering science and mathematics prerequisite course. - 5.
 Successful completion of both the foundational and major-specific prerequisite coursework for your intended major (as listed below) by the end of the spring semester of application. - 6.
 Successful completion of the major and degree coursework prescribed by QC by the end of the spring semester of application. - 7.
 Three favorable recommendation letters: one each from the Combined Plan liaison, a science instructor and a math instructor at QC. - 8.
-Demonstration of English language proficiency (as listed below).
+Demonstration of English language proficiency (as listed below). - 9.
+Columbia will not expect Combined Plan applicants to have earned letter grades in their classes taken in Spring 2020 since QC students were allowed to take some classes for a letter grade and others for Credit/No Credit marks.